TedLeRoy/ubuntu-update.sh/README.md

 This project is in GitHub and can be found [here](https://github.com/TedLeRoy/ubuntu-update.sh)

+### Background

+I maintain several individual Ubuntu 16.04 Long Term Support (LTS) Servers and found myself typing `sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y` often.

+I made a script that did this, but thought it would also be fun to make it a bit more functional and make it available to everyone.

+So here it is!

+### Who This Is For

+If, like me, you maintain several Ubuntu Linux systems, and you find yourself typing `sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y`, this script is for you!

 ### Prerequisites

 You must have sudo permissions to run this script.